Communities developing resources and competencies for using their languages

 Schrag, Brian.
 2007b.
 Tidiane-Seck, Cheick, with the UCLA Griot Society and Friends.
 2007.
 West African Music Meets Jazz.
 One CD.
 UCLA Ethnomusicology Publications.
 ASIN B00014SGHO.
 Vocals.

 Schrag, Brian.
 2007c.
 DAKASTUM Dance Association, Cameroon.
-Arts Consultant: Understanding SIL Ethnomusicology & Arts Group.
+Arts Consultant: Understanding Video.
+SIL Ethnomusicology & Arts Group.
 Producer.

 Schrag, Brian.
 2006.
 Various Ngiemboon Musicians.
 Morceaux Bibliques Choisis I. One DVD.
 SIL and PROMOCUL, Yaounde, Cameroon.
 Recordist, producer.